bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 * `Report a Chromium bug <https://crbug.com/new>`__

-When the bugs are reported, you can link to them in the pull request for the specification, so that it is easy to find and follow up later.
+When the bugs are reported, you can link to them in the pull request for the specification, so that it can be followed up later.

 If you've reached this point, you have done the heavy lifting towards fixing the bug!
 The situation for the bug is now much clearer for browser engine implementers,